lifegraph/musicparty/README.md

 Connecting With the Music Party Server
 -----------------------

 Now we'll need to send up the tag ID and the device ID to the server so it knows to add users to our music party.
 We're going to use the 'rem' node package to make sending the HTTP call (with our tag ID and device ID) to the server really simple.
+If you would like to know more about how to make a backend API (like the Music Party Server) yourself, let us know and we’ll create a tutorial for it!
+For now, check out the code [here](https://github.com/lifegraph/musicparty-server)).

 The code for this section can be found at the link below.
 Copy it and paste it into your 'app.js' file.